Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2025-01-10 - Worked on forking server
 allowed for multiple clients to play at once on subservers and then subserver with exit code return winner  - 40 min

-### 2025-01-11 - Worked on forking server
-First attempt at matchmaking the players, inclduing routing users to play against each other.
-Fix keeping track of alive players and use new method for that.

 ### 2025-01-12 - Matchmaking
-Continue working on matchmaking players and work on end game conditions - 25
+Set up matchmaking the players (server side), inclduing routing users to play against each other. - 40 min Fix keeping track of alive players and use new method for that. - 10 min Continue working on matchmaking players and work on end game conditions - 20 min

 ### 2025-01-14 - Usernames
 Add username to clinets - 5